gyaltso/gyaltso.github.com/index.md

 > It was a great experience and I learned a lot about the eclipse and its plug-in development capabilities.
 The workshop was full of knowledge and hands-on experience
 > was quite impressive _– Tarun Joshi, Syntel India_

 > The workshop was really good.
 It was helpful and we could relate much of it to our project requirements.
-The trainer also gave us direction and a lot of RCP tips
-> _– Niteen Magar, Syntel India_
+The trainer also gave us direction and a lot of tips on Eclipse RCP _– Niteen Magar, Syntel India_

-> The trainer covered more than expected.
-Really great experience _– Sumeet Katariya, Syntel India_

 ### Contact